standardebooks/manual/6-standard-ebooks-section-patterns.rst

 					<a href="https://standardebooks.org">Standard Ebooks</a><br/>
 					by<br/>
 					<a href="https://www.robinwhittleton.com/">Robin Whittleton</a>,<br/>
-					and is based on transcriptions produced for<br/>
+					and is based on transcriptions from<br/>
 					<a href="EBOOK_URL#transcriptions">Project Gutenberg</a><br/>
-					and on digital scans available at the<br/>
+					and on digital scans from the<br/>
 					<a href="https://archive.org/details/worksofdumas24dumaiala">Internet Archive</a>.</p>

 				.. code:: html